utilitywarehouse/system-manifests/arc/README.md

 # Github's ARC
 https://github.com/actions/actions-runner-controller

-We chose to run it with a single controller per cluster, with one or several RunnerSets living on the same namespace, all managed by @system.
+We run the controller and the runners on the same namespace, all managed by
+@system.

 ## Instructions
 * To update the manifests, update the VERSION variable in the Makefile and run `make`.
 * To change controller settings, update the controller/values.yaml file (ref: https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set-controller/values.yaml)
 * To change runner settings, update the runner/common-values.yaml and/or the runner/<runner>/values.yaml (ref: https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set/values.yaml).
 The common-values will be overriden by the specific runner values.
-* To create a new runner:
-  * Create a new dir inside `runner` with the new runner name.
-  * Copy a kustomization.yaml file from another runner, and also copy and update a values.yaml file, changing at least the `runnerScaleSetName` value, to the new runner name.
-  * On the Makefile, duplicate an existing generator code and update the RUNNER name.

 ## ARC vs static runners
 * PRO: ARC runner pods do not expose credentials to modify Github's runners (our